 Since leaving the Army he has developed his knowledge of survival skills learning first hand from some of the best bushcraft instructors in the UK.
 Taking his inspiration from these experienced practitioners and deciding that the best way to learn is to teach, in 2002 he became an instructor for a well established survival school where his reputation for hand carving wooden cups, bowls and spoons through the night whilst eating vast amounts of chocolate became legendary.

-Keen to go beyond basic survival training and further towards advanced bushcraft skills combining traditional crafts, primitive technology and up to date outdoors know how, in 2007 he started his own company ‘Wilderness Survival Skills’ which has grown to become one of the busiest full time bushcraft schools in the UK.
-Always pushing the boundaries and striving to offer original and unique courses, it is now considered as one of the market leaders in the bushcraft industry.
+Keen to go beyond basic survival training and further towards advanced bushcraft skills combining traditional crafts, primitive technology and up to date outdoors know how, in 2007 he started his own company ‘Wilderness Survival Skills’ which has grown to become one of the better respected bushcraft schools in the UK

 Special skill – making pancakes.